Depression

 • Suicidal thoughts or self-harming behaviors

-The first step to getting your teen the depression treatment they need is to have them assessed by a medical or mental health professional.
+The first step to getting your teen the depression treatment they need is to have them assessed by a medical or mental health professional immediately.
 Once a formal diagnosis of depression is made, treatment options can be discussed.
 Although treatment may look slightly different for everyone, a combination of psychotherapy and medication is often the first approach used.
+In cases of severe depression, understanding the severity is crucial as it may require more intensive treatment options, including the possibility of hospitalization.

 • Identifying unhealthy behaviors and/or thoughts